 Third, a cultural flexibility.
 Paul explains that while he will not twist the gospel message in order to make it more palatable, he is always willing to be culturally flexible and radically contextualize his ministry: “I have become all things to all people that by all means I might save some” (1Cor.
 9:22).

-Fourth, accepting weakness.
+Fourth, an honest sincerity.
 Paul has explained that unlike so many false teachers, we are not “peddlers of God’s Word” for profit but people “of sincerity” (2Cor.
 2:17).
 In chapter 4, having explained that evangelism is the ministry through which God’s Holy Spirit gives new life, he elaborates four principles:

 - Tell the truth: “we have renounced disgraceful, underhanded ways.
 We refuse to practice cunning or to tamper with God’s Word, but by the open statement of the truth we would commend ourselves to everyone’s conscience in the sight of God” (4:1-2).
 We must not manipulate people or twist the gospel to make it more popular but speak truthfully.